godotengine/godot-docs/tutorials/editor/using_the_web_editor.rst

 ---------------

 The Web editor requires support for WebAssembly's SharedArrayBuffer.
 This is in turn required to support threading in the browser.
-The following desktop browsers support WebAssembly threading and can therefore run the web editor:

-- Chrome 68 or later
-- Firefox 79 or later
-- Edge 79 or later

-..
-UPDATE: Not supported yet.
-When Opera, Safari, or mobile browsers are
-.. supported, update or remove these paragraphs.

-Opera and Safari are not supported yet.
-Safari may work in the future once proper threading support is added.

-**Mobile browsers are currently not supported.**
+See :ref:`doc_system_requirements` for a list of supported web browsers.
+Mobile browsers are supported, but won't provide an ideal experience due to performance and input limitations.

-The web editor only supports the Compatibility rendering method, as there is no stable way to run Vulkan applications on the web yet.
+The web editor only supports the Compatibility renderer, as there is no stable way to run Vulkan applications on the web yet.

 .. note::

-    If you use Linux, due to
-    `poor Firefox WebGL performance <https://bugzilla.mozilla.org/show_bug.cgi?id=1010527>`__,
-    it's recommended to use a Chromium-based browser instead of Firefox.
+    Chromium-based browsers generally deliver the best performance in WebGL applications, so using one of those is recommended.

 .. _doc_using_the_web_editor_limitations: